ricardodpcosta/ricardodpcosta.github.io/index.md

 I am a post-doctoral researcher at the [Institute of Polymers and Composites](https://ipc.uminho.pt/en) of the University of Minho (in the beautiful and historical city of [Guimarães, Portugal](https://www.visitportugal.com/en/node/73742)), a passionate scientist about applied mathematics and scientific computing, a fascinated programmer about scientific software development, and an enthusiast engineer for computational mechanics applications.

-The research I have been conducting mainly concerns the development of novel methods and algorithms for highly accurate, reliable, and efficient numerical simulation in high-performance computing platforms, as well as their application in the fields of computational fluid dynamics and computational rheology for materials processing and manufacturing technologies.
+The research I have been conducting mainly concerns the development of novel methods and algorithms for highly accurate, reliable, and efficient numerical simulations in high-performance computing platforms, as well as their application in the fields of computational fluid dynamics and computational rheology for materials processing and manufacturing technologies.

 <p style="margin-bottom:1cm;"></p>